TULiberalArts/Religion/pages/resources.md

 - **Religion Department Prize for Academic Excellence**: This prize is awarded by the Religion Department to a graduating senior whose work in religion has been outstanding.
 - **Religion Department Merit Prize**: This prize is awarded by the Department of Religion to a graduating senior who has achieved academic excellence and contributed intellectually and socially to the undergraduate life of the department.

+### Undergraduate Awards
+**Earle E. and Orpha N. Elder Memorial Scholarship** This scholarship was established to support undergraduate students majoring in religion, with a preference for students planning on Christian service.
+**Religion Department Prize for Academic Excellence** This prize is awarded by the Religion Department to a graduating senior whose work in religion has been outstanding.
+**Religion Department Merit Prize**
+This prize is awarded by the Department of Religion to a graduating senior who has achieved academic excellence and contributed intellectually and socially to the undergraduate life of the department.

 ### Graduate Organizations
 - **Department of Religion Graduate Student Association:** As a student in the Religion Department, you are automatically a member of the Graduate Student Association (GSA).
 This is a free and voluntary association, which was organized to give support and a voice to graduate student concerns.
 By participating in GSA, you contribute to the life and shape of our department.
 Temple University’s Department of Religion holds a permanent seat on the National Committee for Graduate Students of the American Academy of Religion (AAR).
 - **American Academy of Religion**: The American Academy of Religion (AAR) is the major professional association of religion scholars and is closely associated with the Society of Biblical Literature.
 Graduate students in our programs are encouraged to join these organizations, both of which provide reduced student rates.
 MA or PhD students are also encouraged to present papers or serve on panels at meetings, and our department normally defrays part of the expense.